 Pursuant to the Research License and Option Agreement Crucell granted GeneMax a non-exclusive, worldwide license for Crucell's adenovirus technology and an option for a non-exclusive, worldwide commercial license to manufacture, use, offer for sale, sell and import products using the licensed technology in the therapy of human subjects by administering a modified and proprietary adeno virus vector (used to package GeneMax's TAP gene technology and deliver it to the target cancer cell in the patient) including, but not limited to, therapeutic gene sequence(s).
-The Research License and Option Agreement provided for bi-annual license maintenance fees of Euros 50,000, exclusive of applicable taxes, during the first two years of the agreement, and an annual license maintenance fees of Euros 450,000.
+The Research License and Option Agreement provided for bi-annual license maintenance fees of Euros 50,000, exclusive of applicable taxes, during the first two years of the agreement, and an annual license maintenance fees of Euros 75,000, exclusive of applicable taxes, starting on the third anniversary until the expiration of the agreement on August 7, 2008.
+Total obligations under this agreement were Euros 450,000.

-To December 31, 2003, the Company had made payments required totaling 115,490 (100,000) to Crucell pursuant to the terms of the Research License and Option Agreement, a further 120,697 (100,000) was incurred (not paid) during 2004 and an additional 126,355 (100,000) was incurred during 2005 leaving a total of 236,880 (200,000) owing as at December 31, 2005.
+To December 31, 2003, the Company had made payments required totaling \$115,490 ( $\leq 100,000$ ) to Crucell pursuant to the terms of the Research License and Option Agreement.
+Pursuant to the terms of the Research License and Option Agreement, a further \$120,697 ( $\leq 100,000$ ) was incurred (not paid) during 2004 and an additional \$126,355 ( $\leq 100,000$ ) was incurred during 2005 leaving a total of \$236,880 ( $\leq 200,000$ ) owing as at December 31, 2005.
 As of the date of this Annual Report the Company had not paid this amount.
 Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy three months after receipt in writing to the defaulting party.
-Effective June 6, 2005, Crucell gave the Company notice of default whereby the Company had three months to remedy the default.
+Effective June 6, 2005, Crucell gave the Company notice of default whereby the Company had three months to rem edy the default.
 On November 16, 2005, Crucell provided notice of Termination by Default due to the Company's failure to remedy the default within the required three month period.

-Subsequent to the end of the quarter the Company negotiated a reinstatement of the original Research and License Option Agreement with Crucell and paid Crucell on April 20, 2006l \pounds 123,590 (US\$151,521.34) in connection with such reinstatement.
-Under the revised terms of the agreement we will pay Crucell 12 monthly payments of \pounds 10,300 starting in May 2006 and a \pounds 75,000 annual license maintenance fee in order to keep the reinstated agreement in good standing.
+In May 2006 we negotiated a reinstatement of the original Research and License Option Agreement with Crucell and paid Crucell 123,590 Euros (US\$151,521) in connection with the reinstatement.
+Under the revised terms of the agreement, the Company will pay Crucell 12 monthly payments of 10,300 Euros starting May 2006 (paid to date) and a 75,000 Euros annual license fee (adjusted for CPI) in order to keep the reinstated agreement in good standing.
+As of this date the Company has not paid the 78,150 Euros annual license fee payment that is due in August 2006.